Part 3: Trust Region Optimization via Sequence Masking

 Connection to TRPO Theory (Part 1): In Part 1, we showed that TRPO requires the trust region size to shrink with horizon: $\delta \propto 1/T^2$.
 This ensures the surrogate objective remains a valid approximation.

-Thus, Geo-RS is a practical implementation of the TRPO hard trust region in the LLM context, with the crucial property that the acceptance criterion is length-invariant.
+Thus, Geo-Mask is a practical implementation of the TRPO hard trust region in the LLM context, with the crucial property that the acceptance criterion is length-invariant.

 With the geometric ratio, we can define a Per-Token Trust Region that is independent of sequence length: